whm04/Predicting-COVID-19-from-chest-X-ray-images/README.md

-you can see also this project made with socketio https://github.com/whm04/Predicting-COVID-19-from-chest-X-ray-image-socketio
+you can also see another version of this project with socket io https://github.com/whm04/Predicting-COVID-19-from-chest-X-ray-image-socketio